My Favourite Beaches 'Near Me' Penbryn Beach (National Trust)

 Living and running Top of the Woods in Pembrokeshire for over 12 years has given me the chance to explore some of the most incredible, hidden spots in this wild and beautiful part of Wales.
 From sweeping beaches and ancient woodlands to rugged coastlines and secret waterfalls, I’ve fallen in love with so many places that I can’t wait to share with you.

 If you’re planning a visit and searching for the best beaches near me in Pembrokeshire, you’re in for a treat!
-One of my absolute favourites—off the beaten track yet breathtaking—is Penbryn Beach, a National Trust gem just a short drive from the campsite.
+One of my absolute favorites—off the beaten track yet breathtaking—is Penbryn Beach, a National Trust gem just a short drive from the campsite.
 I tend to visit these beaches when we’re closed in late autumn and winter, but they’re beautiful year-round, and I hope this inspires you to go and explore them for yourself.

 I’d love to hear what you love about them, too!
-And sorry for the grumpy looking face I am happy :-) I promise you.
+And sorry for the grumpy looking face, I am happy :-) I promise you.

 Penbryn has a wild, epic vibe that reminds me of some of the dramatic Atlantic coastlines.
-It’s an ancient landscape with a history stretching back to the Iron Age and beyond, with ancient stones & markers.
+It’s an ancient landscape with a history stretching back to the Iron Age and beyond, with ancient stones and markers.
 When the tide is low, the beach doubles in size, revealing hidden caves and rock formations for almost a mile.

 10 Reasons Why I Love Penbryn